-“We have a team of experts who are brilliant at de-mystifying complex areas and providing no nonsense, clear and practical help within Wills, Trust and Probate.
-We know how easy it is to put decisions off for another day, but we also know that it’s a comfort to get important plans in place; it’s not just good practice – it’s peace of mind too.”
+“We have a team of experts who are brilliant at de-mystifying complex areas.
+They provide no nonsense, clear and practical help within Wills, Trusts and Probate.
+We know it’s easy to put decisions off for another day.
+But we also know that it’s a comfort to get important plans in place; it’s not just good practice – it’s peace of mind too.”

 David Cornelius, Partner

-At Nash & Co we help you arrange your affairs, from the preparation of a simple Will, understanding or administering a Trust along with advice on re-structuring your assets to mitigate tax to assist your family when someone has died.
+At Nash & Co Solicitors we help you arrange your affairs.
+Whether this is writing a Will, or understanding or administering a Trust, it’s a vitally important area.
+We also give advice on re-structuring assets, and mitigation of tax to assist your family when someone’s died.

 It is a document that deals with your estate (everything you own) after you have died.
 You can change your Will at any time during your life if you wish, as long as you retain the necessary mental capacity to do so.